 The fact your character’s shoes are by Gucci is not interesting in itself at all.
 If it is not deeply connected to your character’s personality, don’t mention it.

 But why is he wearing Gucci?
 Is he very conscious of his fashion, and stylistically confident?
 Does he need to identify with a brand to feel better about himself?
 Is he arrogant even?
 Does he have so much money he doesn’t care, or does he spend way too much?

 Now it gets interesting.
-And even more interesting if that trait is connected directly to your story: Is he a fashion guru, so that’s why he needs to get a rare fabric?
+And even more interesting if that trait is connected directly to your story: Is he a fashion guru, so that’s why he needs to get hold of a rare fabric?
 Can’t he deal with money, so that’s why he is now forced to do that shady job for those mafia guys?

 What can you tell me about the owner…?

 In the following, see how you can distinguish traits that show us who your character is from traits that don’t show us anything at all:

 1. Features that do tell us more about how your character is wired

 These are the features that are more closely connected to your character’s personality: Body language, movements, the clothes she chooses, and even the style of her hair, his beard, etc.

 2. Features that tell us less about how your character is wired

 These are the features that usually don’t tell you anything about a person: Height, eye color, hair color…